 Potts Point… for the foodie

-Pros – Potts Point is another delicious, delectable suburb, with enough hole-in-the wall bars, award-winning restaurants and avocado smash-serving cafés to make you dizzy.
+Pros – Potts Point is another delicious, delectable suburb, with enough hole-in-the wall bars, award-winning restaurants and avocado smash-serving cafés to make you dizzy (you can find eight of my favourite PP restaurants here).
 The nightlife culture in Potts Point is strong, transport connections into the city good and, with its Art Deco architecture, wandering the charming streets is a joy.

 Cons – the red-light district of Kings Cross is a Frisbee-throw away.
 Although it’s brothels, night clubs and strip joints look a little sorry for themselves since Sydney’s lockout laws, which have wound back opening hours for alcohol-serving venues, there’s still some rough patches in this neighbourhood.